Share on twitter

 Like Bernini’s David, in Love Is In The Air, a solitary protestor is captured just at the moment before climactic action.
 However the weapon of choice for Banksy’s figure is a bouquet of flowers.

-Singing Love is in the Air as a symbol of joy and hope
+Singing Love is in the Air

 The work shares its title with the 1978 hit song by John Paul Young.
 Emblematic of Banksy’s wit, satire and dark humor, the title is expressive of the positive message of the work, that being the call for peace.